wp-cli/handbook/commands/cli/check-update/index.md

 <small>[Commands](/commands/) &raquo; [cli](/commands/cli/) &raquo; check-update</small>

-`wp cli check-update` - Check for update via Github API.
-Returns the available versions if there are updates, or empty if no update available.
+`wp cli check-update` - Check to see if there is a newer version of WP-CLI available.

 <small>Quick links: <a href="https://github.com/wp-cli/wp-cli/issues?q=is%3Aopen+label%3Acommand%3Acli-check-update+sort%3Aupdated-desc">Github issues</a></small>

 <hr />

+Queries the Github releases API.
+Returns available versions if there are updates available, or success message if using the latest release.

 ### OPTIONS